 - Lupus-like syndrome, also known as drug-induced lupus.
 Symptoms can include chest discomfort or pain that doesn’t go away, joint pain, a rash on your arms or cheeks that gets worse with sunlight exposure and shortness of breath.

 Humira’s side effects can significantly affect your ability to work and may increase

 If you suffer an injury at work, contact an experienced workers’ compensation attorney to explain your rights and help you file a claim.

-How Humira could increase the likelihood
+How Humira could increase the likelihood of workplace injuries

 On its own, Humira isn’t necessarily going to prevent someone from working.
 However, Humira can result in side effects like dizziness, headaches and weakness that make it unsafe for certain people to work.